The 6 Best Survival Fishing Kits For Any Scenario

 Why It’s The Best Survival Fishing Kit

-This kit is the best overall because it strikes the perfect balance of just enough essential contents, packability, and a few bonus features for passive fishing.
+Overall, this kit is the best because it balances just enough essential contents, packability, and a few bonus features for passive fishing.

 I also love that it includes a detailed instruction booklet.
 There’s a page for tying knots and basic fishing rigs, as well as a page for tactics.
 It even gives you tips on catching fish in every season, time of day, and water body.
-These tips could be crucial to making sure your fishing rig is ideal for your situation.
+These tips could ensure your fishing rig is ideal for your situation.

 Best Feature

 The best feature of this kit is its emphasis on passive fishing.
-The self-snag rig will set the hook on a fish, ensuring that you land every fish that bites.
-And the automatic yo-yo reel is capable of pulling even medium-sized fish all the way to the bank.
-You can set and forget it, and still guarantee you’ll catch dinner.
+The self-snag rig will set the hook on a fish, ensuring you land every fish that bites.
+And the automatic yo-yo reel can pull even medium-sized fish to the bank.
+You can set and forget it, but you still guarantee you’ll catch dinner.

 Potential Drawbacks

-The only drawback to this kit is that it includes a couple of items that you might already carry.
-You’ll likely already have a knife, and paracord should be in every bug-out bag already.
+The only drawback to this kit is that it includes some items you might already carry.
+You’ll likely already have a knife, and a paracord should be in every bug-out bag.
 These add a little weight and bulk that might be unnecessary for some people.

-If it’s going to be your main survival kit, though, these extra pieces are useful and add to the kit’s versatility.
+If it’s your main survival kit, these extra pieces are helpful and add to the kit’s versatility.

 Most Thorough: Stanford Outdoor Supply B.O.S.S Fishing Kit

-When weight and bulk aren’t an issue, the B.O.S.S kit is hands-down the most thorough option on the market.
-It has tons of gear (127 pieces, to be exact), but none of it is fluff.
-Everything that comes in this kit is genuinely useful, and the amount of backup gear is great for a longer-term, SHTF scenario.
+When weight and bulk aren’t an issue, the BOSS kit is hands-down the most thorough option on the market.
+It has tons of gear (127 pieces, to be exact), but none is fluff.
+Everything in this kit is genuinely helpful, and the amount of backup gear is excellent for a longer-term SHTF scenario.

 Here are the specs: